2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Minnesota Vikings

-Players cut to reach 53: WR Korey Robertson, WR Cayleb Jones, WR Jake Wieneke, QB Peter Pujals, LB Antwione Williams, G Kaleb Jones, G Kareem Are, T Dieugot Joseph, CB Trevon Mathis, RB Kobe McCray, FB Luke McNitt, LB Mike Needham, C JP Quinn, LB Brett Taylor
+Players cut to reach 53: WR Korey Robertson, WR Cayleb Jones, WR Jake Wieneke, QB Peter Pujals, LB Antwione Williams, G Kaleb Jones, G Kareem Are, T Dieugot Joseph, CB Trevon Mathis, RB Kobe McCray, FB Luke McNitt, LB Mike Needham, C JP Quinn, LB Brett Taylor, DE Brian Robison, OL Josh Andews, TE Tyler Hoppes, WR Kendall Wright

 NFC South